shimacos37/kaggle-otto-3rd-place-solution/alvor/README.md

 ### 4.1.
 Train models

 **(!)
-You already have trained models files in "models" folder if you don't want to re-train them.
+You already have trained models files in "alvor/models" folder if you don't want to re-train them.
 Otherwise:**

 Run two Jupyter notebooks from current repository:
 ```
-train_model_clicks.ipynb
+alvor/train_model_clicks.ipynb
-train_model_carts_orders.ipynb
+alvor/train_model_carts_orders.ipynb
 ```
-As a result, output files will be placed into the "models" folder of the repository.
+As a result, output files will be placed into the **"alvor/models"** folder of the repository.
 <br> At this moment the "models" folder should look like this:

 <img width="486" alt="Screenshot 2023-02-01 at 15 03 55" src="https://user-images.githubusercontent.com/41992707/216064455-5342551b-6a4e-41ef-8b05-5f5c16e29b0d.png">